trosenkrantz/RAPTOR/README.md

 - Testing systems by configuring RAPTOR to simulate other systems we may not have easy access to.

 ## Capabilities
+- UDP:
+  - Unicast, multicast, and broadcast.
+  - Send and receive.
 - TCP:
   - Client and server.
   - With and without TLS.